The Man Who Talks to Boko Haram

 Observers have described Nigeria as a country with one of the world’s most complex political landscapes.
 Members of the same political parties fight each other in partisan wars that are fueled by a culture of extreme corruption.
 Nigeria ranks as the 38th most corrupt nation among the 136 listed on the 2014 world corruption index.
 Though Davis was not the first to accuse Nigerian politicians of supporting Boko Haram, his detailed allegations received enormous media attention.

 In Nigeria, there was a chorus of support for Davis last year, including calls for formal investigations into former Borno State Governor Modu Sheriff, whom the People’s Democratic Party (PDP) dropped from the ballot as its senatorial candidate following Davis’ allegations.
-Davis implicated Sheriff in the funding of the rebel group Boko Haram for political gain.
+Davis implicated Sheriff in the funding of the rebel group an extremist group that is located primarily in Northern Nigeria for political gain.

 At the same time, in corners of Nigeria, media spread wild speculations that Davis was somehow plotting with Boko Haram and that his revelations were an attempt to discredit President Goodluck Jonathan prior to the election.
 Although State Security Services (SSS) promised to investigate the fresh accusation against Sheriff, it instead started arresting people associated with Davis.